danaSror/Tasty-RecipesWeb-Client/README.md

 ##  Description

- This site consists client and server side.
+ This site consists of client and server-side.
- The client can receive recipes randomaly, and look for specific recipes.
+ The client can receive recipes randomly, and look for specific recipes.

 ---